webmeshproj/webmesh-vdi/doc/metav1.md

 </tr>
 <tr class="odd">
 <td><code>resourcePatterns</code> <em>[]string</em></td>
 <td><p>Resource regexes that match this rule.
 This can be template patterns, role names or user names.
-There is no All representation because * will have that effect on its own when the regex is evaluated.</p></td>
+There is no All representation because * will have that effect on its own when the regex is evaluated.
+When referring to “serviceaccounts”, only the “use” verb is evaluated in the context of assuming those accounts in desktop sessions.</p>
+<p><strong>NOTE</strong>: The <code>kvdi-manager</code> is responsible for launching pods with a service account requested for a given Desktop.
+If the service account itself contains more permissions than the manager itself, the Kubernetes API will deny the request.
+The way to rememdy this would be to either mirror permissions to that ClusterRole, or make the <code>kvdi-manager</code> itself a cluster admin, both of which come with inherent risks.
+In the end, you can decide the best approach for your use case with regards to exposing access to the Kubernetes APIs via kvdi sessions.</p></td>
 </tr>
 <tr class="even">
 <td><code>namespaces</code> <em>[]string</em></td>